Who can participate?

 Rules:

-This mission is one of our toughest and most detailed missions.
+This Team Relay is back this year!
+This mission is one of our toughest and most detailed missions, which is why we are allowing extra time this year.
 Please read the instructions carefully and be sure you understand and follow the instructions and rules!!
 If there are questions please ask as this requires the team to work in sync.

 Rules: